eriktaylor/ai-agent-moat/README.md

 This RAG architecture is crucial for the agent's reliability.
 It grounds the LLM's powerful reasoning capabilities in real-time, verifiable facts, significantly reducing the risk of generating outdated or inaccurate information.

 ## Live Demo (Streamlit)

 The application is deployed and publicly available on Streamlit Community Cloud.
+This version represents the **most up-to-date and user-friendly implementation** of the agent.

+A key difference in this version is its use of **DuckDuckGo for web searches**, which allows the application to run with only a single API key (for Google Gemini).
+This was a deliberate design choice to make the demo more accessible compared to the Google Colab version, which requires a second key for the Google Custom Search API.
+Because the search backend is different, the resulting analysis may vary slightly between the two versions.

 [Click here to try the Live Application!](https://ai-agent-moat.streamlit.app/)